breast cancer

 Borderline phyllodes tumour of the breast

-What is a borderline phyllodes tumour?
-A borderline phyllodes tumour is a type of breast tumour that shows uncertain behavior over time.
-While most borderline phyllodes will behave like a non-cancerous tumour over time, a small number will spread to other parts of the body in a manner more in keeping with a cancerous tumour. …
+Background: A borderline phyllodes tumour is a type of breast tumour that shows uncertain behaviour over time.
+While most borderline phyllodes will behave like a non-cancerous tumour over time, a small number will spread to other parts of the body in a manner more in keeping with a cancerous tumour.
+What are the symptoms of …

 Read More »